The Western Logo

 Size and Space Requirements

 There may be situations where the Western logo will need to appear smaller than this (i.e. lapel pins, pens, pencils, CD spine labels, etc.).
 Please consult with University Marketing if you have questions.

 The clear space around the Western logo ensures the integrity and impact of the mark.
-This clear space should be equal to half the height of the capital W in Western.
+This clear space should be equal to half the height of the capital “W” in Western.

 No other graphic element should touch, overlap or be combined with the Western logo.